Massachusetts RN Programs

 For RN bridge programs visit:

 Many high school or mature students are searching for a path to a fulfilling and lucrative nursing career.
 Often, they begin their path by pursuing an ADN or Associate's Degree in Nursing.
 The degree is actionable with a high school diploma and a competitive GPA; classes are available at many public and private colleges throughout the state.
-With an ADN diploma, students can apply to take the state's NCLEX-RN exam for licensure.
+With an ADN degree, students can apply to take the state's NCLEX-RN exam for licensure.

 The state has about 20 technical and junior colleges that offer accredited ADN programming for students.
 With plenty of clinical time, students emerge with a firm grounding in patient care and health management.